oracle/weblogic-kubernetes-operator/docs-source/content/_index.md

 be suitable for use by early adopters who wish to test 3.0.0 features and provide feedback.

-This release is planned in March or April 2020, subject to change.
+This release is planned for April 2020, subject to change.

 The planned feature changes in 3.0.0-rc1 are: